DRIVE IN GREECE

 - Two medical certificates, one from an oculist and one from a pathologist, from a Medical Committee of 2nd degree, with two revenue stamps issued by the National Bank of Greece in the amount of €45 each, for the special account of legislative order No. 638/1970 and four (4) passport size pictures.
 The doctors must be contracted by the respective Transportation Department.

-- The applicant must request from the Department of Motor Vehicles of the respective state, a statement verifying that his/her driver license hasn’t been withheld or revoked due to any type of traffic violation.
+- The applicant must request from the Department of Motor Vehicles of his or her U.S. state a statement verifying that his/her driver license hasn’t been withheld or revoked due to any type of traffic violation.
 The statement should be forwarded along with the holder’s Greek address, to the nearest Greek Consulate by the respective Department Motor Vehicle.
 The Greek Consulate will then forward the statement to the appropriate Transportation Department in Greece.
 A list of Greek Consulates in the U.S. is available here.
 We encourage you to contact the Greek Consulate for current detailed information regarding this procedure.

 - A € 30.00 revenue stamp issued by the National Bank of Greece for the issuance/printing of the driver license.